 He recommends adding value by creating a holiday gift guide that includes your gift card alongside other popular items.
 This means the email looks less like a sales message and more like a helpful source of information.
 Any special gift-card related offers should be emailed separately to your customers, too.

 Sending emails to your customers is a very efficient gift card promotion method, writes George Scott, team manager at sales software service provider Spektrix.
 “With an eye-catching email template and some clever marketing tactics, you could see your gift voucher sales rise significantly.”

 If you’re looking for proof that it works, Scott points to Sheffield Theatres in the UK, who have seen a significant jump in gift voucher sales following an email marketing campaign.
-Although the theatre sells gift vouchers year-round, they implemented a seasonal push, which saw the sell over £11,000 worth of vouchers in September, £16,500 vouchers in October, £28,500 in November and £80,000 in December.
+Although the theatre sells gift vouchers year-round, they implemented a seasonal push, which saw them sell over 11,000 worth of vouchers in September, 16,500 vouchers in October, 28,500 in November and 80,000 in December.

 Give your customers enough time to actually make a decision to buy, even when it’s a last-minute purchase.
 The team at Square recommends sending out emails promoting your gift cards just before big holiday events, like Black Friday.

 Another tactic is to advertise your gift card alongside product or service promotions, says Max Hoffman at VoucherCart.
 Even if customers don’t purchase the product or service, they might be sold on the prospect of a gift card that can be used for anything.
 Also, gift cards are particularly useful for service-based sales where the recipient might wish to redeem them after the holidays.
 If you are a business owner, you might want to consider getting in touch with a supplier who can supply you bulk gift cards for your business!

 Get Noticed on Google

 So far, we have only discussed free tactics that promote gift cards across your owned media properties.
 Now it’s time to talk about paid advertising.